-Beatriz was tall, frail; had leant ever so slightly; and there was in her movement a heaviness like grace - if the oxymoron is tolerable - an incipience of ecstasy.
+Beatriz had been tall, frail; leant ever so slightly; and there had been in her movement a heaviness like grace - if the oxymoron is tolerable - a beginning, already, of ecstasy.
 Carlos Argentino is roseate, portly, greying; finely featured.
 He occupies I do not know what subordinate position in a library full of unreadable books, in the suburbs to the south; is authoritarian, but even so ineffectual; would have, until very recently, made the late hour or any holiday an excuse to not leave his house.
 At a distance of two generations the "s" of the Italians and their copious gesticulation survive in him.
 His activitity of mind is continuous, impassioned, changeable; and above all inconsequential.
 He abounds in unserviceable analogies and idle scruples.
 He has -like Beatriz-beautiful hands, long and tapering.
 He suffered for some months from an obsession with Paul Fort: less for his ballads than for the idea of an irreproachable glory.
 "He is the Prince of the poets of France," he would repeat fatuously; "in vain would you turn on him; they will not touch him, no, not the most poisoned of your barbs even."

-On the 30th of April in 1941 I allowed myself to add to the sugarcake a bottle of country wine.
+On the 30^{th} of April in 1941 I allowed myself to add to the sugarcake a bottle of country wine.
 Carlos Argentino tasted it,